scalesocket/scalesocket/docs/man/examples/chat.md

 When the frontend sends a chat message, ScaleSocket passes it directly to the *stdin* of `cat`.

 Since `cat` echoes all input it receives, the reply to *stdout* is the message itself, which ScaleSocket sends back to all connected clients.

+This is obviously not a tamper-proof setup.
+A more complete example would utilize the `_from` field, which is added by the scalesocket server when `--frame=json` is specified.